FabriceGS/stonefall.io/README.md

 cmake ..
 make
 ```
 Next, clone the stonefall repository with `git clone https://github.com/stonefallio/stonefall.git`.
 Then, open up the newly created `stonefall` folder in your IDE of choice.
 If it asks for a `CMakeLists.txt` file, simply choose the one at the top of the `stonefall` directory.
 Then, your IDE should be able to build and run Stonefall.
-To build and run from the command line, simply navigate into the folder and run `/Applications/CLion.app/Contents/bin/cmake/bin/cmake --build /Users/mac.mccann/stonefall --target stonefall -- -j 4 && stonefall`
+To build and run from the command line, simply navigate into the folder and run `/Applications/CLion.app/Contents/bin/cmake/bin/cmake --build ~/stonefall/cmake-build-debug --target stonefall -- -j 4`

+If you have the right version of cmake installed, you can also run `cmake --build ~/stonefall/cmake-build-debug --target stonefall -- -j 4`

+Finally, `cd` into `cmake-build-debug` and run `./stonefall`.
+Stonefall is now running on `http://localhost:4567`.

-You're all done building Stonefall!
+You're all done running Stonefall!
 Now, let the stones fall!